MCSMIP/mcsmip.github.io/tracking_algorithms/pyflextrkr.md

 <img src="images/tracker_pyflextrkr_merging_splitting.gif" alt="Cover Image" style="max-width: 70%; height: auto;">

+# **MCSMIP**

-**MCSMIP**: Convective cloud objects were identified using the detect-and-spread approach:
+In MCSMIP, convective cloud objects were identified using the detect-and-spread approach:

 1. **Label cold cores**: A 10-grid (~100 km) box filter smoothing was first applied to the brightness temperature (T<sub>b</sub>) field, and contiguous areas with the smoothed T<sub>b</sub> < 225 K were labeled as cold cores.
 2. **Spread to cold anvil**: Each cold core was spread outward to surrounding grids until T<sub>b</sub> (original) reached 241 K and grids with the closest distance to nearby cold core were assigned the same label.